After months of scouring, you’ve come across your dream job and sent in a perfectly polished resume and cover letter.

 Knowing this, let’s take a look at a few of the best answers to interview questions, even though they feel completely irrelevant.

 1. What’s your favorite movie?
 Color?
 Farm animal?…

 This is the type of question an interviewer throws at you because they think it offers insight into your character.
 Questions may vary from "What is your favorite color?" to "What is your favorite movie?".
-However you choose to answer this one, make sure you get across your qualities that make you great for the job.
+However, if you choose to answer this one, make sure you get across the qualities that make you great for the job.

 Here’s an example of what we mean: